 - Add seasonings.
 The dip needs salt and pepper - I like white pepper because I didn't want to see the black specks in the dip.

 - Refrigerate the dip overnight to allow time for the flavors to bloom and blend.
 Resist the urge to grab a bag of chips and dig in.
-This dip has tons of flavor and making it a day ahead of time allows this flavor to shine.
+This roasted garlic dip has tons of flavor and making it a day ahead of time allows this flavor to shine.

-This roasted garlic dip doesn't need to be reserved for Super Bowl watching only.
+Roasted garlic dip doesn't need to be reserved for Super Bowl watching only.
 This is a delicious any-time-you-have-a snack-attack snack.
 If you try this recipe, please leave me a comment below and tag me on Instagram @mycasualpantry so I can see what you are snacking on.

 - Bacon Horseradish Dip